ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 }
 ```

-Import the created command and add it to the editor commands:
+Import the newly created command and add it to the editor commands:

 ```js
 // external-data-widget/externaldatawidgetediting.js